renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 134: } // namespace unittest
 ```

-- Line 56-77: We declare the struct `ResultEntry`, which holds a `TestResult`, which we'll declare later, and a pointer to the next `ResultEntry`.
+- Line 56-77: We declare the struct `ResultEntry`, which holds a `TestResult`, and a pointer to the next `ResultEntry`.
 The results entries form a linked list, and are used to gather results for each test
   - Line 61: The member variable `m_result` holds the test result
   - Line 63: The member variable `m_next` holds the pointer to the next `ResultEntry` in the list
   - Line 66: We declare the constructor
   - Line 71: We declare and define the method `GetResult()` which returns the test result
   - Line 76: We declare and define the method `GetNext()` which returns the pointer to the next `ResultEntry` in the list
-- Line 79-105: We declare the class `ResultList` which holds a pointer to the first and last `ResultEntry`
+- Line 82-105: We declare the class `ResultList` which holds a pointer to the first and last `ResultEntry`
   - Line 86-88: The member variables `m_head` and `m_tail` hold a pointer to the beginning and the end of the list, respectively
   - Line 91: We declare the constructor
   - Line 92: We declare the destructor, which will clean up the list of `ResultEntry` instances